zhouLion/doc.fedml.ai/docs/train/experimental_tracking.md

 fedml run logs -rid <run_id>
 ```

-Additionally, logs of the run also appear in realtime on the FEDML Nexus AI Platform under the Runs > Run Detail > Logs
+Additionally, logs of the run also appear in realtime on the TensorOpera AI Platform under the Runs > Run Detail > Logs

 ![ ](./train-on-cloud/static/image/experimental_tracking/3_logs.png)

 ## Hardware Monitoring

-The FEDML library automatically captures hardware metrics for each run, eliminating the need for user code or configuration.
+The TensorOpera library automatically captures hardware metrics for each run, eliminating the need for user code or configuration.
 These metrics are categorized into two main groups:
 - Machine Metrics: This encompasses various metrics concerning the machine's overall performance and usage, encompassing CPU usage, memory consumption, disk I/O, and network activity.
-- GPU Metrics: In environments equipped with GPUs, FEDML seamlessly records metrics related to GPU utilization, memory usage, temperature, and power consumption.
+- GPU Metrics: In environments equipped with GPUs, TensorOpera seamlessly records metrics related to GPU utilization, memory usage, temperature, and power consumption.
 This data aids in fine-tuning machine learning tasks for optimized GPU-accelerated performance.

 ![ ](./train-on-cloud/static/image/experimental_tracking/4_hardware_monitoring.png)

 ## Model

-FEDML additionally provides an API for logging models, allowing users to upload model artifacts.
+TensorOpera additionally provides an API for logging models, allowing users to upload model artifacts.

 **fedml.log_model()**

-Log model to the FEDML Nexus AI Platform (fedml.ai).
+Log model to the TensorOpera AI Platform (fedml.ai).
 ```
 fedml.log_model(
     model_name,